 Vote-by-mail & Absentee

 No excuse is needed to vote by mail in Alaska.

 Early Voting In Alaska

-Alaska offers in-person early and absentee voting.
-No excuse is needed to vote early.
-Early voting begins 15 days prior to Election Day and ends the day before Election Day.
+Alaska offers early and in-person absentee voting and no excuse is required.
+Early and in-person absentee voting begins 15 days prior to Election Day and ends the day before Election Day.